SKYBITDev3/SKYBIT-Keyless-Deployment/README.md

 If the code of the contract that you want to deploy via a factory contains `msg.sender`, then you may need to change such code before you do the deployment.
 More details about this are provided in [Issues to be aware of](#issues-to-be-aware-of).

-Make a copy of `scripts/deployViaCREATE3-TESTERC20.js` and rename it (e.g. change `TESTERC20` to the name of your main contract that you'll deploy).
+Make a copy of `scripts/deployViaCREATE3-TESTERC20.js` and rename it (e.g. replace `TESTERC20` with the name of your main contract that you'll deploy).

 In the renamed script file:
 Set the value of `factoryToUse` to the factory that you'll use to deploy your contract.